 Our policies and procedures Current written protocols, policies and procedures for delivering our services and responsibilities.

-Policies and procedures for conducting College business The Standing Orders of the College (with Appendices including codes of practice, etc.) may be found here.
+Policies and procedures for conducting College business The Standing Orders of the College (with Appendices) including reference to codes of practice, may be found here.
 Procedures and policies relating to academic services Paper on request.
 Procedures and policies relating to student services Paper on request.
 Procedures and policies relating to human resources Paper on request.
 Procedures and policies relating to recruitment Current vacancies at the College may be found here.
 Code of Conduct for members of governing bodies The College’s code relating to conflict of interests may be found in Standing Orders.
 Equality and Diversity The College is committed to equal opportunities in the recruitment of its Fellows, students and staff.
 Health and Safety The College’s Health and Safety Policy may be found here.
 The College's Health and Safety Statement may be found here.
 Estate management Paper on request.
 The College's policy regarding the release of section 29 covenants is found here.
 Complaints policy The Complaints Policy is in the introduction to this Publication Scheme.
 Records management and personal data policies Paper on request.
 Research policy and strategy Paper on request.
 Charging regimes and policies Details of the fee and charges levied by the College may be found in Standing Orders.
 Details of charges made for the provision of information included in this publication scheme are available on application.

 Lists and registers